Frequently Asked Questions

 I just graduated from college and and I think I’d like to have veneers for all of my front teeth - are you a cosmetic dentist?

-You may often see the term “cosmetic dentist” in advertisements, but it’s important to know that Cosmetic Dentistry is not a recognized specialty by the American Dental Association.
+You’ll often see the term “cosmetic dentist” in advertising, but it’s important to know that it isn’t a recognized specialty by the American Dental Association.
+Rather, “cosmetic dentist” is a self-described term used by dentists who emphasize aesthetic or smile-focused treatment.

 I’m extremely nervous having dental treatment - do you have nitrous oxide or can I be put to sleep when I have treatment?